gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 755FH

-This table is used by the "PLAY" statement "A" to "G" command handler to translate a note number from zero to fourteen to an offset into the tone divider table at 756EH.
+This table is used by the "`PLAY`" statement "`A`" to "`G`" command handler to translate a note number from zero to fourteen to an offset into the tone divider table at 756EH.
 The note itself, rather than the note number, is shown below with each offset value:

     16 ...
 A-
     18 ...
 A